 Some of the acceptable renovations in addition to kitchen and bathroom renovations are:

 A streamline 203k loan cannot be used to do any structural work, such as moving load-bearing walls or adding rooms.

 The other option is the standard 203k loan.
 With this type of loan, you can do major home renovations, such as altering the structure, connecting to public water line, moving the entire house, and adding rooms.

 FHA 203K Rates

 Rates are higher for the 203k portion of your FHA loan.
 But you will still have a very low rate for your home repairs and renovations.
 In fact, it is unlikely that you will ever find a lower interest rate for home renovations than a 203k loan.
-FHA 203K rates have consistently been in line with advertised prime interest rates online.
+Over the years, FHA 203k loan rates have consistently been in line with advertised prime interest rates online.

 203k loans are great, but they will definitely add more paperwork and time to the closing of your loan.
 You just need to know that using a 203k loan on your purchase will add weeks more to the approval process, and as well as additional weeks before the home is ready to live in.
 You can, however, live in the home in some cases during renovations, depending upon extent of repairs.